-When you select a system, domain, zone, or WLAN group from the hierarchy tree, respective contextual tabs appear at the bottom of the page.
+On the Wireless LANs page select a system, domain, zone, or WLAN group from the hierarchy tree, respective contextual tabs appear at the bottom of the page.
 The tabs are used to monitor the selected group.
 The following table lists the tabs that appear for system, zone, and WLAN group.